robenkleene/software-references/excel/excel.md

 - `F6`: Focus ribbon (this is practically useless)
 - `⇧⌘R`: Sort
 - `^↩`: Enter the same value in multiple cells (select the cells, enter the value, then `^↩`)
+- `^H`: Find and replace (the UI doesn't indicate it at all, but this will do a find and replace in just the selection if there is one)

 ## Navigation